-There were only two cases (Jagbir v.
-State86 and Raghav Yadav v.
-The State87) where the DHC explicitly rejected an argument of consent on the grounds that consent is irrelevant under the POCSO Act.
+There were only two cases Jagbir v.
+State (NCT of Delhi)86 and Raghav Yadav v.
+State (NCT of Delhi)87 where the DHC explicitly rejected an argument of consent on the grounds that consent is irrelevant under the POCSO Act.
 The grant of bail consequent to observations that the victim exercised their agency also extended, surprisingly, to a case involving a thirteen-year-old victim who had allegedly been forcibly raped while working as a domestic help at the home of the accused.
 While holding that there were inconsistencies between the First Information Report ('FIR') and 164 statements, the DHC remarked that there was no 'exercise of force' in bringing the victim to work at the home of the accused.

 Comparing the data under the IPC and the POCSO Act yields similarities.
 The statistics on findings of consent under the POCSO Act are similar to cases under the IPC.
 While around thirty percent of cases under the IPC resulted in the grant of bail with suggestions of consent by the Court, the corresponding number under the POCSO Act was around thirty-one percent.
 The proportional similarity is indeed surprising, given that consent is a relevant fact under the IPC but not under the POCSO Act.
-Additionally, there were cases under both the IPC (Akshay Rawat v.
+Additionally, there were cases under both the IPC Akshay Rawat v.
+State (NCT of Delhi)88 and the POCSO Act Hanzla Iqbal v.
+State (NCt of Delhi)89 where the Court granted bail while observing that it was possibly a case of the prosecutrix 'honey trapping' the victim.